"Go therefore and make disciples of all the nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit”

 Our office is also able to assist missionaries and other priests by sending extra Mass stipends which are made available to us by parishes of our diocese.

-The MCP was established, in this country, in 1930 as a means to help pastors who were inundated with requests for help.
+The MCA was established, in this country, in 1930 as a means to help fledgling dioceses in developing countries to support pastors, parishes and evangelization.
 Every year over 200 letters of request come into this office, of which only 30 or so are chosen.
 It is difficult to turn any of these groups down as their needs are great.

-Through the MCP, donations directly assist missionaries in their efforts to evangelize, form holy vocations, build congregations, and propagate the faith in various countries around the world.
+Through the MCA, donations directly assist missionaries in their efforts to evangelize, form holy vocations, build congregations, and propagate the faith in various countries around the world.

 The Diocesan Mission Office selects mission groups who live and evangelize all over the world to come and speak to our faithful in order that each and every one of the Christian faithful may be fully acquainted with the present condition of the Church in the world, and may hear the voice of the multitudes who cry "Help us!" (cf. Acts 16:9).